arrdem/source/projects/lilith/README.md

 Lilith is a sketch at what if you took the ideas from literate programming (having fragments of text from which programs are composed) but deliberately DID NOT privilege the "source" for a "document" over the "source" for the "program".
 Documents, DSLs and programs could be co-equal and co-resident artifacts.
+Users could define their own (textual) macros, DSLs with evaluation order and weaving of fragments together into multiple documents or indices.

 To achieve this vision, Lilith uses a context sensitive block-prefixed syntax which SHOULD be uncommon enough not to involve collisions with other languages.